-Ten imaginary book covers of differing styles, with titles and authors.
-The project was created using the popular website dedicated to that purpose, CANVA.
+Ten book covers of differing styles with titles and authors, all imaginary.
+I created this project using the popular website dedicated to that purpose, CANVA.
 Included with each cover is a possible first page.

 “A troubled mind,” her friends said.
 But there were moments when the fish-hook negativity and the bleak pounding of thought and the hurled stabs of images that came, they, for no apparent reason, stopped.
 It wasn't the drugs, because she'd always had these almost transcendent, too temporary, moments of relief, right through her teens, before the days of the drugs.
 These were just simply moments when the malicious parts of her own self would cease their grip and leave - not a reversal - but nothing, nothing of thought; just a pure physical sense of the world, of her body within it; of her sentience unbound.

 And so it was now, sitting in the humid coffee shop and facing the window alone at a small table, just that sort of moment, with its nurturing calm, with the excoriating thoughts leaving like water running off a hill.

 She exhaled.
 The last days had been a helpless, grappling slide into a sucking, jagged, chasm.
 Perhaps, perhaps, perhaps, she thought, she could hold on or hold on better.

 People passed outside the window in apparent silence on the crisp, October day.
 She watched the trickle-down condensation on the inner glass, smelt the aroma of strong coffee, heard the mummer of customers, the shrieked banter of the young baristas.
 At the same time, she thought of his exposed back and its moles, turned away from her in the bed that morning before he awoke, where eventually he'd rolled over to look at her intently, blearily: “You're as white as a church candle,” he'd said.
 She heard him wake properly in the shower, his washing audibly brisker as the needles of heat broke on his skin.
 Then the coarse towelling of his body.